 In the sixteenth Century, A Roman Catholic monk named Martin Luther opposed the Roman Catholic Church and its false teachings when he posted his 95 propositions (or theses) against the teachings of the Roman Catholic Church on the Castle Church door at Wittenberg, Germany.

 Luther’s intention was not to leave his beloved church but only to bring reformation.
 But the Roman Church took this as a challenge to its authority.
-And when the Papacy utterly rejected the call to reform its doctrines to the biblical standard, the Protestant Reformation started and tens of millions of saints shed their blood to defend God’s Word.
+And when the Papacy utterly rejected the call to reform its doctrines to the biblical standard, the Protestant Reformation started and tens of millions of saints, who defended God’s word, were killed by the church.

 The Protestant Reformation in the 1500s drastically changed the history of the world and liberated Europe out of the Dark Ages, the tyranny of the Catholic Church, and led to the rise of true religious freedoms.
 And its original principles found expression in the First Amendment of the Constitution of the United States of America which teaches that when it comes to religion, no man or government has the right to control the conscience.